 3) Home Teeth Aligners

 While Invisalign remains the best-known option for removable teeth aligners, there are many others available today.
 In the past few years, companies like SmileDirectClub and Byte have entered the industry to provide simple, affordable treatment options for adults seeking to straighten their teeth or correct spacing and minor bite issues.

 These providers’ offerings are similar to Invisalign in that they offer custom, clear removable aligners, but there are a few key differences to note.
 Unlike Invisalign, treatment through a provider like Smile Direct Club is done completely remotely.
 While your treatment plan will be designed by a dentist or orthodontist, you’ll never actually visit a dentist’s office.

 For this reason, home aligners are limited in their ability to correct bite issues, as there is no way to integrate elastics or other attachments into your treatment plan.
-However, based on user reviews, it appears that home teeth aligners are often still effective for mild cases of overbite.
+However, based on user reviews and company claims, it appears that home teeth aligners might still work mild cases of overbite.
 Home teeth aligners are significantly less expensive than Invisalign or traditional braces, with an average cost of only $1,800-$2,000.
 To learn more, we encourage you to read our review of the top 5 home teeth aligners.

 Interested in learning more about at-home teeth aligners?
 Read our guide to treating overbite with at-home aligners, which covers options, costs and other important considerations in greater detail.